a125x/Speech-Recognition/README.md

 I used web speech api (https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to recognise speech.
 Also I builded an app in electron, but as I said previously it doesn't really matter.

-## Problem with google api
+## Problem with google speech api

-In Chrome google speech api works natively, however electron uses chromium in which this api don't work initially.
+In Google Chrome google speech api works natively, however electron uses chromium in which this api don't work for free.
+So Chrome is necessary to use this website.
-To make it work, I'd have to set enviroment variables on my device.
-Unfortunately I can't do it because it's not for free and even if i'd like to pay, google doesn't accept Russian cards.